Minimum requirements for test vehicles

 Category B - cars

-The vehicle must comply with all legal requirements and be in a roadworthy condition.
-There must be no warning lights showing once the vehicle is in motion, for example, the ABS warning light and/or the airbag warning light must be extinguished.
+The vehicle must meet all legal requirements and be in a roadworthy condition.
+There must be no warning lights showing once the vehicle is in motion, for example, the Anti-lock braking system (ABS) warning light and/ or the airbag warning light must be extinguished.

 Cars presented for test must: